Best Practices for Talking To Your Doctor About HS Symptoms

 Are you open to taking oral pills, or a biologic injection like Humira if needed?
 Are you open to laser treatment options?
 Do you prefer creams, ointments, or washes?
 The best medications are the ones that will actually be used!

-Other past medical history that is important
+Other past medical history

 How does hidradenitis suppurativa affect your daily life?